g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `DenyGroups`

-The groups specified in this option cant login.
+The groups specified in this option can't login.
 This is the opposite of AllowGroups.

 ## Crypto